labs13-clone/back-end/README.md

 ## GET /api/submissions

+- Any registered user can access this endpoint
+- Users can only access their own submissions
 - Object-literal query parameters located in req.query can be used to filter query results
-- Users should only be able to access their own submissions
-- Any registered user can access this endpoint
 - Returns an array of submissions

 ### --- Sent

-#### Optional Query Parameters:
+#### Query Parameters:
- - challenge_id
+ - challenge_id - INTEGER - Optional
- - completed
+ - completed - BOOLEAN - Optional

 #### Request Body:
 ```